Skip to main content

 Timestamps

-OpenWA uses two timestamp representations — know which a field is:
+OpenWA uses three timestamp representations — know which a field is:

 Field kindRepresentationExample